JOH07995/README_Generator/README.md

 ![Walkthrough in the Command Line](Walkthrough.gif)

 ## Issue Reporting and Contributing
-To contirbute or report any issues with this application, please send an email to ThomasKhomJohnson@gmail.com
+To contribute or report any issues with this application, please send an email to ThomasKhomJohnson@gmail.com

 ## Other Contibuting Developers:
 none